ministryofjustice/laa-cwa-feature-tests/README.md

 ### Run tests in Headless mode

-In order to gain more speed and be able to run tests in an environment that does not have desktop virtualization available, you can run tests in Headless mode
+To gain more speed and be able to run tests in an environment that does not have desktop virtualization available, you can run tests in Headless mode
 with:

 ```sh
 export HEADLESS=true
 ```

 This is currently configured to work with Firefox only and it may not work for some features.

 For more information about the Headless mode please have a look at [this doc](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Headless_mode).